voncloft/Voncloft-OS/README.md

 A Linux From Scratch Repository that I self maintain.

-_As of 3-15-2021_
+_As of 3-30-2021_

 **Update:**
-- No updates for the forseeable futured
+- working on MATE and cinnamon desktops

 **Done:**
 - qtcreator - needs testing